hypersleep/kalash/README.md

-# kalash
+# Kalash
+Feel postgres like distributed database!

-Auto-failover orchestration tool for PostgreSQL based on Consul (prototyping)
+Kalash is auto-failover and cluster orchestration tool for PostgreSQL based on Consul.

+> The AK-47 (also known as the Kalashnikov, AK, or in Russian slang, Kalash) is a selective-fire (semi-automatic and automatic), gas-operated 7.62×39mm assault rifle, developed in the Soviet Union by Mikhail Kalashnikov.
+It is officially known in the Soviet documentation as Avtomat Kalashnikova (Russian: Автомат Калашникова).

-## Deploying map
+## Deploying & Operational map

 ![Deploying map](https://github.com/hypersleep/kalash/blob/master/map.png)

 Kalash automatically elect a leader using consul.

-Kalash configure master and standby nodes and try to start PostgreSQL service.
+Kalash automatically configure master and standby, syncs them and trying to start PostgreSQL as child process on all cluster nodes.

-If service successfully started it registers a consul service with health check.
+If postgres successfully started it registers a consul service with health check.
 After health check passes, consul-template continuously changing a pgbonucer config and reload pgbonucer on changes.

 ## Usage

+	$ kalash
-usage: kalash [--version] [--help] command
+	usage: kalash [--version] [--help] <command> [<args>]

 	Available commands are:
+	    join      Join kalash cluster
 	    leave     Leave kalash cluster
-	    server    Start kalash server
 	    status    Show kalash status